 - Elie Wiesel (part Hungarian) - famous Holocaust survivor.

-- Sebastian Stan: Actor, famous for his role as Bucky/The Winter Soldier in the Marvel Cinematic Universe, as well as Gossip Girl and Kings.
+- Sebastian Stan - Actor, famous for his role as Bucky/The Winter Soldier in the Marvel Cinematic Universe, as well as Gossip Girl and Kings.
 Born in Constanța, moved to Vienna after the Romanian Revolution, and then to the United States.
-One of his most famous roles is playing Bucky/The Winter Soldier in the Captain America movie trilogy.

 - Stefan Odobleja - Romanian scientist, and the father of Cybernetics.
 Invented the concept of Cybernatics applied even in the present.